rkruithof/easy-validate-dans-bag/README.md

 Welcome
 -------

-Welcome to the `easy-deposit-api` project.
-See the [GitHub pages](https://dans-knaw.github.io/easy-deposit-api/) for the manual and API documentation.
+Welcome to the `easy-validate-dans-bag` project.
+See the [GitHub pages](https://dans-knaw.github.io/easy-validate-dans-bag/) for the manual and API documentation.